petoor/unforeseen-server/VIDEO_FEED_GUIDE.md

 - press apply
 ![Video success](media/guide/video_feed/video_success.png)

 You should now have a video feed window in grafana.
+Remember to press Save dashboard.

 **Note** Since the feed is a hls sink, the feed is delayed approximatly 20 seconds.